Consensys/doc.goquorum/docs/HowTo/Use/adding_nodes.md

 You do not need to restart any nodes in order for the changes to take effect.

+!!! note

+    You can use either DNS names or IP addresses to specify nodes in `permissioned-nodes.json`.
+    Only bootnodes need to be specified with IP addresses.

 #### Static node connections

-If not using peer-to-peer node discovery (for example, you specified `--nodiscover`), then the only connections a node made will be to peers defined in the `static-nodes.json` file.
+If not using peer-to-peer node discovery (for example, you specify `--nodiscover`), then the node only makes connections to peers defined in the `static-nodes.json` file.

-When adding a new node, you should make sure you have peers defined in its `static-nodes.json` file.
+When adding a new node, define peers in its `static-nodes.json` file.

-The more peers you have defined here, the better network connectivity and fault tolerance you have.
+The more peers defined here, the better the network connectivity and fault tolerance.

 !!! note

+    * You can use either DNS names or IP addresses to specify nodes in `static-nodes.json`.
+      Only bootnodes need to be specified with IP addresses.
-    * You do not need to update the existing peers static nodes for the connection to be established, although it is good practise to do so.
+    * You do not need to update the existing peers static nodes for the connection to be established, although it is good practice to do so.
     * You do not need to specify every peer in your static nodes file if you do not wish to connect to every peer directly.

 #### Peer-to-peer discovery